Rok with a soldier inside a bush taxi, Guinea

 Our car was in solid condition, while the experienced driver was full of confidence, smoothly avoiding numerous potholes.
 I had a strategic position next to the window in the front row with two passengers between the driver and myself.
 Everything seemed perfect.

-Who had thought then, that we would reach the town of Labe, located 250 kilometers away, by the following morning, 23 hours later?
+Who would have thought we’d reach Labe, 250 kilometers away, only the next morning – 23 hours later?

 What did go wrong?